Cestaro0/Android/README.md

 }
  ```
 The analysis they is so complicated, but not be afraid, just click on the variable and press "y"
-the display is:
+to display is:
 ```c++
 __int64 a1
 ```
-just modify to
+Modify it to:
 ```c++
 JNIEnv* a1
 ```
-it's the magic
+And it works like magic:
 ```c++
 a4 = (*env)->GetStringUTFChars(a3, 0)
 ```